On the uniqueness of tangent cones to area minimizing currents at boundaries with arbitrary multiplicity

+In the above, we use that $\xi \circ \rho$ is bi-lipschitz.
+The $L^2$ convergence follows from construction since the right hand side of the inequality are neighborhoods of the boundary that converge to zero.

+As for the weak $L^2$ convergence, it is an immediate consequence of the weak $L^2$ convergence of $\Phi_{\epsilon}$ to $1$.

-\end{section} \begin{section}{Proof of the excess decay lemma} In this section we will prove \begin{lemma}[$N$th excess decay with small angle and small second fundamental forms] Let $T$ and $C$ be chosen as in \ref{a:currentandcone}.
+We conclude from the strong and weak convergence the Dir-minimizing property of $u$. \end{proof} \end{subsection} \end{section} \begin{section}{Proof of the excess decay lemma} In this section we prove the excess decay lemma, introduced in Section 5, from which we deduced the main theorems in this paper. \begin{lemma}[$N$th excess decay with small angle and small second fundamental forms] Let $T$ and $C$ be chosen as in Assumption \ref{a:currentandcone}.
 For every $\theta_N \in \RR^+$ there exists $\varepsilon_N \in \RR+$, $\eta_N \in (0,1/2)$ such that if